When you think about digital nomad jobs, the first thing you might think of is a software developer or super tech geek with special “nomad skills”.

 This is one of the most popular ways to earn money as a traveler (for native English speakers).

 English teaching can be done in-person around the world.
 But if you’re looking for a digital nomad lifestyle, you can become an online English teacher and work while you’re traveling.

-Some of the most popular places to teach English in-person are China and South Korea because they pay well and oftentimes even include free rent.
+South Korea is known for being an awesome place for English teachers because they pay well and oftentimes even include free rent.
 Many travelers do this to save money quickly.
 Here’s a full guide on how to teach English in South Korea.

 While it is possible to find jobs that don’t require a degree or certification, these jobs are few and far between.

 In most cases, you’ll need a TEFL certification (Teaching English as a Foreign Language).
 A TEFL certification will not only make it easier to get a job, but it’ll enhance your teaching experience.

 You’ll feel confident in what you’re doing, and your students will learn better.
 The truth is that knowing how to speak a language is much different from knowing how to teach a language.